 Conduit Fill Chart for Ethernet and Coaxial Cable

 Many installers run into the age-old question of “Just how many cables can I get into this conduit without a problem?
 Is there guidance?”
 Well, yes.
 Yes there is.
 The real question is not how many cables you can jam into a conduit physically--it’s how you can do it and end up with working cable in the end, with minimal hassle.
-The guidance defines recommended fill capacity of conduit while taking into account future adds/changes all the while reducing the possibility of damaging your Ethernet (or other low voltage) cable.
+The guidance defines recommended fill capacity of PVC or metallic conduit while taking into account future adds/changes all the while reducing the possibility of damaging your Ethernet (or other low voltage) cable.
 Along the way I will toss in some best practices!

 Common Cause of Ethernet Cable Damage